DongzeHE/scpca-docs/docs/getting_started.md

 High-quality cells are those with a low probability of being being compromised (< 0.75) or sufficiently low mitochondrial content.
 All cells that are identified as low-quality cells will have `FALSE` in the `miQC_pass` column of the `colData()` and can be removed prior to downstream analyses.

-The following command can be used to remove those cells:
+The following command can be used to remove the low-quality cells:

 ```r
 # filter the `SingleCellExperiment`